Simple divorce is the informal term for absolute divorce, the legal termination of a marriage. Despite its name, a simple divorce isn’t always simple.

-How To Get a Divorce in NC
+How To Get a Divorce in North Carolina

-North Carolina requires a party seeking a divorce to prepare and file a Complaint for Absolute Divorce, accompanied of course by a Civil Summons and any other locally required filings such as cover sheets.
+North Carolina requires a party seeking a divorce to prepare and file a Complaint for Absolute Divorce, accompanied by a Civil Summons and any other locally required filings such as cover sheets.
 All of the standard rules of North Carolina Civil Procedure shall apply.

 In the Complaint, the Plaintiff or moving party must allege:

-- are still married
+- Are still married

-- have been separated for at least twelve months with at least one party intending that separation to be permanent
+- Have been separated for at least twelve months with at least one party intending that separation to be permanent

-- the parties have not at any time since the date of separation resumed the marital relationship
+- The parties have not at any time since the date of separation resumed the marital relationship

 In other words, you and your spouse must have been separated for at least 12 months and one day, and at least one of you must have intended the separation to be permanent.